StanislavRadkov/Fortran-Cheat-Sheet/README.md

 ## File I/O

-Write Pi to a file and open the file to check if the content is written as expected.
+Write Pi to a file and open the file to check if the content is written as expected:

 ```fortran
 program fileIO